MarcoWorms/dices-and-decks/rogue-ascesion.md

 * Attack: 1d10
 * Defense: 1d6

-If you defeat the Boss congratulations, you can proceed to the next Prestige level!
+If you defeat the Boss congratulations, you can proceed to the next Ascesion level!

-### Prestige
+### Ascesion

-After beating the game you have now leveled up your prestige to 1.
+After beating the game you have now leveled up your ascesion to 1.
 This means you can start a new game with 1 Curse Card that will increase the difficulty of your game.
 The curse card is drawn in step 2 of setup after the tower is drawn.

-Beating the game on prestige 1 unlocks prestige 2, beating 2 unlocks 3, and this can go on infinitely.
-Each prestige:
+Beating the game on ascesion 1 unlocks ascesion 2, beating 2 unlocks 3, and this can go on infinitely.
+Each ascesion:

 - Adds 1 more curse card to be drawn on the start of a new game.
-- Increase boss health by 10 times the prestige level, so in prestige 2 for example the boss has 20 extra health.
+- Increase boss health by 10 times the ascesion level, so in ascesion 2 for example the boss has 20 extra health.
-- Increase monsters initiative roll by 2 for each prestige level.
+- Increase monsters initiative roll by 2 for each ascesion level.

 ### Curse Cards